 Consider an image processing pipeline with the following steps.
 Let:

-- \(Y\) be a compressed version of the image; and
+be the original image data; be a compressed version of the image; and be after adding blur and pixelation.

 Supervised Learning